iamc/HPCKP15-Ansible-hands-on/HPCKP15-Ansible-hands-on-InigoAldazabal.rst

 variables/files whithin the role subfolders are directily accesible for any of its playbook files.

+We will indicate whether we are deploying for testing or for production by means of the different hosts file.

 Playbook deployment
 -------------------

-The way to proceed is modify the desired ansible playbook and the test that everything works as expected using the testing computing node defined in ``computing stage``::
+The way to proceed is to modify the desired ansible playbook(s) and the test that everything works as expected using the testing computing node defined in ``computing stage``::